protontypes/open-sustainable-technology/README.md

 - [Centerline-Width](https://github.com/cyschneck/centerline-width) - A Python package to find the centerline and width of rivers based on the latitude and longitude of the right and left bank.
 - [fwapg](https://github.com/smnorris/fwapg) - Extends British Columbia's Freshwater Atlas with PostgreSQL/PostGIS.
 - [HSPsquared](https://github.com/respec/HSPsquared) - A Python port of the Hydrological Simulation Program - FORTRAN, which has been used worldwide for more than 40 years to support water resources planning and management.
+- [pyflwdir](https://github.com/Deltares/pyflwdir) - Fast methods to work with hydro- and topography data in pure Python.
 - [SWOT-OpenToolkit](https://github.com/SWOT-community/SWOT-OpenToolkit) - Community codes for processing SWOT data, to provide valuable data and information about the world's oceans and its terrestrial surface water such as lakes, rivers, and wetlands.

 ### Ocean Circulation Models